 The industry of helmets has gone for so long with innovation and technology.
 When it comes to protection, advanced motorcycle helmets has outstanding features like visors and padding that ensures enough comfort and air flow while wearing the helmet.

 The right helmet is the most crucial safety equipment piece for a rider but head injuries are the reason for deaths in motorcycle accidents.
 You can break the arm or leg and survive, or even damage a major part of the body and get fixed.
 Damaging the brain slightly can be your end.
 A high quality, the well-chosen helmet can help protect you from such injuries.
 They are made from fiberglass for tough outer shells, Kevlar weave or carbon fiber, and a soft lining.

-The main reason for putting on the best motorcycle helmet is increasing safety while riding and it is very crucial because you cannot decide or know when the accident will happen.
+The main reason for putting on the best motorcycle helmet under $200 is increasing safety while riding and it is very crucial because you cannot decide or know when the accident will happen.
 It is advisable to ride safely to make sure that life is also safe.
 Some studies state that helmets reduce the risk of death by twenty-nine percent and head injury by sixty-nine percent.

 Types of Motorcycle Helmets

 Though the primary duty of motorcycle helmets is similar, there are different types of them.
 There are more or less than six types of them.